luciangreen/Lucian-Academy/README.md

 # la_com1

 * Generates and records completion of practise essays.
 A coin is tossed for a new student to come, and for each old student to complete an assignment.
-There is no breasoning involved.
+There IS breasoning involved, so please see text to breasonings safety tips link above.

 * The number of possible students to choose from, 1000, may be edited in:
 ```